Equisetum fluviatile

 Equisetum fluviatile, the water horsetail or swamp horsetail, is a vascular plant in the horsetail family Equisetaceae.
 It is a perennial herbaceous pteridophyte that reproduces using spores.

 Description

-The green stems grow 50–150 cm tall and 2–8 mm thick.
-The leaf sheaths are narrow, with 15-20 black-tipped teeth.
-Many, but not all, stems also have whorls of short ascending and spreading branches 1–5 cm long, with the longest branches on the lower middle of the stem.
+The green stems grow tall and 2–8 mm thick.
+The leaf sheaths are narrow, with 15–20 black-tipped teeth.
+Many, but not all, stems also have whorls of short ascending and spreading branches long, with the longest branches on the lower middle of the stem.
 The side branches are slender, dark green, and have 1–8 nodes with a whorl of five scale leaves at each node.

 The water horsetail has one of the largest central hollows of the horsetails, with 80% of the stem diameter typically being hollow.